Provider Philosophy And Mission Statement

 WHAT IS YOUR MEDICATION POLICY?

-All meds must be clearly necessary, in their original containers with unaltered labels, un-expired and accompanied by the appropriate dispensing tool.
-By law all RX's must be specifically labeled for the enrolled child being given the medication and include the dispensing pharmacy's name, address, and prescribing doctor's name & date -- no exceptions.
+By law, all meds must be clearly necessary, in their original containers with unaltered labels, un-expired and accompanied by the appropriate dispensing tool.
+All RX's must be specifically labeled for the enrolled child being given the medication and include the dispensing pharmacy's name, address, and prescribing doctor's name & date -- no exceptions.

 In addition, I prefer all OTC dosages and necessity be approved by a medical practitioner too but this is not currently required by law -- I only ask because of past issues with being asked to give children medications and/or dosages inconsistent or incompatible with their symptoms, age, weight & medical history.
 This includes Tylenol, Miralax, gas drops, teething tablets, etc.